tmokmss/bedrock-pr-reviewer/README.md

   process or even change the review objective.

-To use this tool, you need to add the provided YAML file to your repository and configure the required environment variables, such as `GITHUB_TOKEN` and `OPENAI_API_KEY`.
+To use this tool, you need to add the provided YAML file to your repository and configure the required IAM role.
 For more information on usage, examples, contributing, and FAQs, you can refer to the sections below.

 - [Overview](#overview)